 If you are not an American citizen, Cuba can offer expatriates a great lifestyle, climate and beautiful beaches.
 The cost of living for expats will be much lower in Cuba than in many other Caribbean countries.

-Despite being a socialist country with a very shaky economy, the healthcare in Cuba is actually very good.
-Cuba delivers excellent medical care to all its citizens on a universal government funded and equal basis.
-Cubans as a result enjoy one of the highest life expectancy in the region.
+Despite being a socialist country with a very shaky economy, healthcare in Cuba is actually very good.
+Cuba delivers excellent medical care to all its citizens on a universal government funded an equal basis.
+Cubans, as a result, enjoy one of the highest life expectancies in the region.
 In Cuba, all hospitals and doctors are part of the public system so private medical care is not available.
 Cuba actually exports its medical staff and expertise around the world.

 For expatriates, it is vital that you obtain a global medical insurance plan from a non-US based expat insurer if you are going to reside in Cuba because the American insurer will most likely have difficulty covering you there or providing reimbursement for medical services because of the embargo restrictions.
 Your best expat health plan will be from one of our European or Canadian expat health insurance providers:

 It is best to contact Expat Financial and request a travel medical insurance or expat health insurance plan that will is supplied by a Canadian or European insurance company that can cover you in Cuba.
 Some expatriates will want to obtain adequate evacuation and repatriation coverage if residing in Cuba.
 Because of the proximity to the USA, it is also advisable to obtain a plan that includes medical treatment in the United States.

 Here is a list of different types of insurance coverage you will want if you are planning to become an expatriate in Cuba:

 - Group Expat Insurance Plans

 Please contact us today if you or your organization required international insurance to cover you in Cuba.